StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 #### Changelog

+1.2.2 Dome web page should be ok now 💥

-1.2.1 Solved bug that cause a slow response from api server port 80 1.1.0 Switch Error have a better expletation of the problem 1.0.0 First GitHub deploy :grinning:
+1.2.1 Solved bug that cause a slow response from api server port 80

+1.1.0 Switch Error have a better expletation of the problem

+1.0.0 First GitHub deploy :grinning: